YosysHQ/yosys/docs/source/yosys_internals/extensions.rst

 When modifying existing modules, stick to the following DOs and DON'Ts:

 - Do not remove wires.
-Simply disconnect them and let a successive ``clean`` command worry about removing it.
+Simply disconnect them and let a successive :cmd:ref:`clean` command worry about removing it.
 - Use ``module->fixup_ports()`` after changing the ``port_*`` properties of
   wires.
 - You can safely remove cells or change the ``connections`` property of a cell, but be careful when changing the size of the ``SigSpec`` connected to a cell port.

-- Use the ``SigMap`` helper class (see next slide) when you need a unique handle for each signal bit.
+- Use the ``SigMap`` helper class (see next section) when you need a unique handle for each signal bit.

 Using the SigMap helper class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~